 A key element of impacts realized under the NAA is the economic value of the air quality effects associated with onshore production of oil, natural gas, and coal.
 Emissions associated with onshore energy production may be estimated based on the fuel-specific emission factors presented in Table 5.
 To monetize the resulting emissions estimates, the OECM relies upon dollar-per-ton impact values, by pollutant and year, derived from the APEEP model.
 The APEEP model produces these values at the county level, but the change in onshore energy production for the NAA is specified only at the national level.
-Therefore, two sets of weighted average dollar-per-ton values were developed, one for oil and natural gas and a second set of estimates applied to emissions from onshore coal production.
-For oil and natural gas, weighted average values were developed based on state-level oil and gas production in 2017 (EIA, 2018) and county-level oil and gas production in 2011 (ERS, 2011).
-The 2011 county distribution was applied to the current (2017) state-level production estimates from EIA.
-County-level coal production published in the EIA's (2017) Annual Coal Report 2016, was used to develop weighted average dollar-per-ton values for coal production.
+To capture differences in the location of domestic onshore oil and gas substitutes for each OCS region, weighted average dollar-per-ton values (separately for oil and gas) were derived for the Atlantic OCS Region, the GOM OCS Region, and the combined Pacific OCS and Alaska OCS Regions.
+These region-specific values were derived through the following process: